 "I am too old, my son," he answered.
 "Too old to start a new life.
 Too old to start from scratch in some distant land…" (1.50-51)

 Despite the signs of danger, Eliezer’s father refuses to emigrate when they have the opportunity.
 He has the false hope that the future in Sighet is still better than packing up and leaving for a new country.

 The next day brought really disquieting news: German troops had penetrated Hungarian territory with the government's approval.

 Finally, people began to worry in earnest.
 One of my friends, Moishe Chaim Berkowitz, returned from the capital for Passover and told us, "The Jews of Budapest live in an atmosphere of fear and terror.
 Anti-Semitic acts take place every day, in the streets, on the trains.
 The Fascists attack Jewish stores, synagogues.
 The situation is becoming very serious …"

 The news spread through Sighet like wildfire.
 Soon that was all people talked about.
 But not for long.
 Optimism soon revived: The Germans will not come this far.
 They will stay in Budapest.
 For strategic reasons, for political reasons… (1.54-57)

-The Jews of Sighet continue to be deceiving themselves to maintain a foolish optimistic notion that the Germans won’t come to Sighet.
-Again, these unfounded hopes about the future are dangerous, preventing the Jews from escaping from when they are able.
+The Jews of Sighet continue to deceive themselves to maintain a foolish optimistic notion that the Germans won’t come to Sighet.
+Again, these unfounded hopes about the future are dangerous, preventing the Jews from escaping when they are able.